ToolJet/ToolJet/README.md

 ## All features

-- **Visual app builder:** 40+ built-in responsive widgets such as Tables, Charts, Lists, Forms, Progressbars, and more.
+- **Visual App Builder:** 40+ built-in responsive components, including Tables, Charts, Lists, Forms, and Progress Bars.
-- **ToolJet Database:** In-built no-code database.
+- **ToolJet Database:** Built-in no-code database.
-- **Multi-Page:** Build an application with as many pages as you want.
+- **Multi-Page:** Build an application with multiple pages.
-- **Multiplayer editing:** multiple users can use the app builder at the same time.
+- **Multiplayer editing:** Allows simultaneous app building by multiple developers.
-- **40+ data sources:** connect to external databases, cloud storages and APIs.
+- **40+ data sources:** Integrate with external databases, cloud storage, and APIs.
-- **Desktop & mobile:** layout widths can be customised to support different screens.
+- **Desktop & mobile:** Customize layout widths to fit various screen sizes.
-- **Self-host:** (supports Docker, Kubernetes, Heroku, AWS EC2, Google Cloud Run, and more).
+- **Self-host:** Supports Docker, Kubernetes, Heroku, AWS EC2, Google Cloud Run, and more.
-- **Collaborate:** add comments anywhere on the canvas and tag your team members.
+- **Collaborate:** Add comments anywhere on the canvas and tag your team members.
-- **Extend with plugins:** use our [commandline tool](https://www.npmjs.com/package/@tooljet/cli) to easily bootstrap new connectors.
+- **Extend with plugins:** Use our [command-line tool](https://www.npmjs.com/package/@tooljet/cli) to easily bootstrap new connectors.
-- **Version control:** every application have different versions with proper release cycle.
+- **Version control:** Manage multiple application versions with a structured release cycle.
-- **Run JS & Python code:** ability custom JavaScript & Python snippets
+- **Run JS & Python code:** Execute custom JavaScript and Python snippets.
-- **Granular access control** on group-level and app-level.
+- **Granular access control:** Set permissions at both group and app levels.
-- **Low-code:** write JS code almost anywhere in the builder.
-For example, the color property of text can be set to `status === 'success' ? 'green' : 'red'`
+- **Low-code:** Use JS code almost anywhere within the builder, such as setting text color based on status with `status === 'success' ? 'green' : 'red`.
-- **No-code query editors:** for all supported data sources.
+- **No-code query editors:** Query Editors available for all supported data sources.
-- **Join and transform data:** transform query results using just JavaScript/Python code.
+- **Join and transform data:** Transform query results using JavaScript or Python code.
 - **Secure:** All the credentials are securely encrypted using `aes-256-gcm`.
-- **Doesn't store data:** ToolJet acts only as a proxy and doesn't store any data.
+- **Data Privacy:** ToolJet serves solely as a proxy and does not store data.
-- **SSO:** Supports multiple SSO providers
+- **SSO:** Supports multiple Single Sign-On providers.

 <hr>

 ## Quickstart
 The easiest way to get started with ToolJet is by creating a [ToolJet Cloud](https://tooljet.com) account.
 ToolJet Cloud offers a hosted solution of ToolJet.
 If you want to self-host ToolJet, kindly proceed to [deployment documentation](https://docs.tooljet.com/docs/setup/).

-You can deploy ToolJet on Heroku for free using the one-click-deployment button only until **28th November 2022**.
+You can deploy ToolJet on Heroku using one-click-deployment.

 <p align="center">
   <a href="https://heroku.com/deploy?template=https://github.com/tooljet/tooljet/tree/main"><img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to Heroku" height=32></a>
   <a href="https://cloud.digitalocean.com/apps/new?repo=https://github.com/ToolJet/ToolJet/tree/main"><img src="https://www.deploytodo.com/do-btn-blue.svg" alt="Deploy to DigitalOcean" height=32></a>